ClintH/kattegat/README.md

 * [PointerEvents polyfill](https://github.com/Polymer/PointerEvents)
 * [PureCSS](http://purecss.io)

-The Javascript libraries are installed via (Bower)[http://bower.io/], which makes it easy to install and keep libraries updated.
-If you're feeling adventurous edit `BASE\bower.json` and add new libraries, and then run the following command to install them:
+The Javascript libraries are installed via [Bower](http://bower.io/), which makes it easy to install and keep libraries updated.
+If you're feeling adventurous edit `BASE\bower.json` and add new libraries and then run the following command to install them:

 ```
 $ bower install
 ```

-Of course, you can always reference Javascript libraries hosted remotely, or by copying them into your `BASE\public\js` directory and referencing them, eg to reference `my-extra-library.js` and the remotely-hosted Google Web Fonts loader:
+Of course, you can always reference Javascript libraries hosted remotely, or by copying them into your `BASE\public\` directory and referencing them, eg to reference `my-extra-library.js` and the remotely-hosted Google Web Fonts loader:
 ````
-<script src="js/my-extra-library.js"></script>
+<script src="/my-extra-library.js"></script>
 <script src="//ajax.googleapis.com/ajax/libs/webfont/1.5.0/webfont.js"></script>
 ````